learning-curve-research/LCDB-1.1/dataset/README.md

-# Introduction of LCDB 1.1 (Learning Curves Database 1.1)
+# Introduction of Learning Curves Database 1.1 (LCDB 1.1)

 ### Different versions of the data: